wangchangli/CarND-Traffic-Sign-Classifier-Project/writeup.md

 My final model results were:
 * training set accuracy of  ?
-* validation set accuracy of 0.945
+* validation set accuracy of 0.937
-* test set accuracy of 0.916
+* test set accuracy of 0.925

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
-answer: I used the LaNet architecture,
+**I used the LaNet architecture first, because it is a well known CNN architecture for image classification.**
 * What were some problems with the initial architecture?
+**The input dataset is not normalized, the architecture may overfitting.**
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+**I normalized the input data, and add dropout to reduce the overfitting risk.**
 * Which parameters were tuned?
 How were they adjusted and why?
+**Eproch was tuned like this, 20 -> 50 -> 100, I stopped at 100, because I found the tranning begins to converge.**
+**Learning rate of was set to 0.0008 finally after trying other values.**
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+**A dropout layer can reduce the overfitting risk.**
 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?